Spain national football team: Home stadium

 Spain does not have a designated national stadium.
 The capital city of Madrid (Bernabéu and Metropolitano), Seville (Pizjuán, Villamarín and La Cartuja), Valencia (Mestalla and Orriols) and Barcelona (Camp Nou and Montjuïc), are the four Spanish cities that have hosted more than 15 national team matches, while also being home to the largest stadiums in the country.

 Other friendly matches, as well as qualifying fixtures against smaller opponents, are played in provincial stadia.
 The 2018 FIFA World Cup qualification campaign included matches at the Reino de León in León, Los Cármenes in Granada, El Molinón in Gijón, and the Rico Pérez in Alicante.

 Media coverage

 Spain's UEFA Nations League, UEFA European Qualifiers and all friendly matches, are televised nationwide by La 1, flagship television channel of the public broadcaster TVE.

 Rivalries

-Spain has rivalries with five countries, four of them being Europe's "Big Five" nations and the other with its Iberian neighbor Portugal.
+Spain has rivalries with seven countries, four of them being Europe's "Big Five" nations and the others with its Iberian neighbour Portugal, the Netherlands, and its southern neighbour Morocco.